Best practices for implementing partial batch responses - AWS Prescriptive Guidance

 Best practices for implementing partial batch responses

-The following are best practices for configuring partial batch responses for Amazon SQS event sources:
+This section provides best practices for configuring partial batch responses for Amazon SQS event sources.

 • Configure a dead-letter queue to avoid creating a snowball anti-pattern in your serverless application’s architecture.
-For more information, see the Avoiding snowball anti-patterns section of this guide.
+For more information, see the Avoiding snowball anti-patterns section.

-• If you're using this feature with a First-In-First-Out (FIFO) queue, your function should stop processing messages after the first failure and return all failed and unprocessed messages in batchItemFailures.
-This helps preserve the ordering of messages in your queue.
+• If you use a First-In-First-Out (FIFO) queue, your function should stop processing messages after the first failure and return all failed and unprocessed messages in batchItemFailures.
+This helps preserve the message order of your queue.

 Note

-Code-level performance tracking is required to track the overall performance of an application that uses partial batch processing.
-After partial batch processing is configured, Lambda function invocations almost always succeed, no matter what the result of the batch processing is.
+To track the overall performance of an application that uses partial-batch processing, code-level performance tracking is required.
+After batch processing is configured, Lambda function invocations usually succeed regardless of the processing result.

 Avoiding snowball anti-patterns

-Lambda and Amazon SQS can’t control the messages that upstream microservices write to an Amazon SQS queue.
-If there are messages that can’t be processed, Lambda returns those unprocessed messages to the source Amazon SQS queue, unless a separate dead-letter queue is configured.
-Those unprocessed messages are then retried by the Lambda function in each following Amazon SQS message batch, fail, and return to the queue to be retried.
-If no dead-letter queue exists, the number of unprocessed messages returned to the Amazon SQS queue eventually outnumbers the valid messages in the queue.
+Lambda and Amazon SQS can’t control the messages that upstream microservices write to an SQS queue.
+If there are messages that can’t be processed, Lambda returns those unprocessed messages to the source SQS queue unless a separate dead-letter queue is configured.
+Unprocessed messages are then retried by the Lambda function.
+If no dead-letter queue exists, the number of unprocessed messages returned to the Amazon SQS queue eventually outnumbers the queue's valid messages.

-This type of snowball anti-pattern—where each successive Lambda function invocation makes the problem worse—can cause the following issues:
+This type of snowball anti-pattern—where each successive Lambda invocation worsens the problem—can cause the following issues:

-• Poor user experience because the jobs take much longer to process than usual, or don’t process at all
+• Poor user experience because the jobs take longer than usual to process, or they don't process at all

 • Increased cost proportional to the exponentially increasing number of messages in the Amazon SQS queue and message retries

-To avoid creating a snowball anti-pattern when configuring partial batch responses in Amazon SQS, it’s a best practice to also create a dead-letter queue.
+To avoid creating a snowball anti-pattern when configuring partial batch responses, it’s best to also create a dead-letter queue.
 This separate queue can store messages that aren’t processed successfully and help you better manage the lifecycle of your application’s unprocessed messages.

-For instructions, see Configuring a dead-letter queue (console) in the Amazon SQS Developer Guide.
+For more information, see Configure a dead-letter queue using the Amazon SQS console in the Amazon SQS Developer Guide.